Assessing the Impact of the U.S.-Led Strike on Syria

 Now that the United States, the United Kingdom and France have carried out their punitive strike on Syria, it's time to assess the outcome.
-In response to the Syrian government's alleged use of chemical weapons on April 7 in the city of Douma, a week later the three nations directed a barrage of 105 cruise missiles to three sites linked to Syria's chemical weapons program.
-In the aftermath, the United States has sought to highlight how seriously the strike damaged Syria's chemical weapons program.
-But the reality is that the strike was limited in scope: Several chemical weapons sites (and their delivery infrastructure) remained unscathed and, by the United States' own admission, Damascus still has the ability to carry out chemical attacks.
+In response to the Syrian government's most recent use of chemical weapons in the city of Douma on April 7, a barrage of 105 cruise missiles converged on targets at three sites linked to Syria's chemical weapons program.
+In the aftermath, the United States has sought to highlight how seriously the strike has damaged Syria's chemical weapons program.
+But the reality is that the strike was very limited in scope: Several chemical weapons sites (and their delivery infrastructure) remained unscathed and, by the United States' own admission, Damascus still has the ability to carry out chemical attacks....